 Herrengasse is right in the centre of Vienna, close to the sights you’re probably passing anyway and home to its own subway station.

-While you’re there, can I strongly recommend you pop into Café Central for a coffee (if the queues aren’t too bad).
-It’s opposite Palais Niederösterreich and fabulous.
+Once you’re done in the palais, can I strongly recommend you pop into Palais Ferstel for a coffee at Café Central (if the queue outside isn’t too bad)?

 Subway: Take the U3 to Herrengasse